moj-analytical-services/etl-pipeline-example/README.md

     job.cleanup()
 ```

 The actual code we can use in this example can be found at [`python_scripts/run_glue_job.py`](python_scripts/run_glue_job.py).
-In the full script the parameters listed at the top of the example are defined via environmental variables this is done because the full etl pipeline will be orchestrated via airflow (running a Docker container on our kubernetes cluster).
+In the full script the parameters listed at the top of the example are defined via environmental variables.
+This is done because the full etl pipeline will be orchestrated via airflow (running a Docker container on our kubernetes cluster).
 The easiest way to pass parameters to the script is to deploy a pod with environment variables that are your parameters.
 This allows your scripts to read in those parameters (that will be declared from the airflow script. _More on this later..._)

 Another note: From the code above you may notice that the script expects to be ran from the root directory of this repo.
 It's good practice to write your scripts with the idea that they are always running from the root directory of your repo.
 It makes it easier to know how each script should be called regardless if its `bash`, `python`, `R` or whatever.